5 Steps to Becoming a CPA in Texas

 b.
 Once the Board has approved your Application of Intent, you will be mailed instructions to file a CPA Examination Application.

 c.
-Complete the online Eligibility Application, which goes to both the Texas State Board of Public Accountancy and the National Association of State Boards of Accountancy (NASBA).
+After the Board has approved your Application of Intent, complete the online Eligibility Application, which goes to both the Texas State Board of Public Accountancy and the National Association of State Boards of Accountancy (NASBA).
 At this time you must also pay via credit card $15 to the TSBPA for each section of the Uniform CPA Exam you intend to take.

 d.
 Within 24 to 48 hours, you will electronically receive an Approval Notice from TSBPA, giving you a 90-day deadline to take the sections of the exam for which you have signed up.